Indiana8000/Visiorama/docs/gallery-implementation-backlog.md

 - Config written once with full inline comments; never overwritten on upgrade.
 - See ADR-005.

-### G-2 CI Build for `visiorama-ai` ❌ (P0 for release)
+### G-2 CI Build for `visiorama-ai` ✅
-- CGO binary with ONNX not yet built in CI.
+- Built in `release.yml` for linux/amd64 + linux/arm64 with onnxruntime cross-linking.
-- Needed: separate GitHub Actions job for linux/amd64 + arm64 with onnxruntime linking.
+- armv7 skipped (no upstream ORT armv7 release).
-- See ADR-005 open items.
+- `libonnxruntime.so.*` uploaded to GitHub Release alongside the binary.

 ---